MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning

 We aim for the model to first learn appropriate feature representations during the day to enhance its generalization ability, which will improve the learning of more robust feature representations at night.
-Hence, we propose a dynamic sampling strategy for assigning data weights that emphasizes hard instances, such as nighttime samples, and introduce a novel loss function called Adaptive Data Balance (ADB) Loss, which effectively addresses the data imbalance between daytime and nighttime while enhancing calibration performance.
+Hence, we propose a dynamic sampling strategy that gradually increases the weight of nighttime data and introduce the Adaptive Data Weighted (ADW) loss, which uses a weighting scheme based on training data size and the IoU of individual instances to effectively emphasize hard cases like nighttime data, enhancing calibration performance.
 Extensive experiments substantiate the effectiveness of our method and demonstrate that our MambaNUT achieves state-of-the-art performance.
-As shown in Fig. \ref{fig_Prec_Speed}, our method sets a new record with a precision of 83.3, running efficiently at around 75 frames per second (FPS) on the NAT2024-1 \cite{fu2024prompt} and using only 4.1 million parameters, the lowest in comparison.
+As shown in Fig. \ref{fig_Prec_Speed}, our method sets a new record with a precision of 83.3\%, running efficiently at around 75 frames per second (FPS) on the NAT2024-1 \cite{fu2024prompt} and using only 4.1 million parameters, the lowest in comparison.
 The contributions of our work are summarized as follows:

 \begin{itemize}

 \item We propose a novel Mamba-based tracking framework, termed MambaNUT, which utilizes a purely Mamba-based model for accurate and low-consumption tracking.
 To the best of our knowledge, this is the first Mamba-based tracking framework specifically designed for nighttime UAV tracking.